msymeonides/Migrate3D/README.md

 ### Output Filename: (Default = Migrate3D_Results)

 Enter a name for your output file.
 The .xlsx extension will be added on, do not include it in this field.
+Note that any output file with the same name present in the program folder will be overwrittenn.
+Additionally, if a file with the same name is currently open in Excel, this will cause Migrate3D to crash.

 ### Column Header Names (Segments file):